supabase/storage-js/README.md

   > Note: The `upload` method also accepts a map of optional parameters.
 For a complete list see the [Supabase API reference](https://supabase.com/docs/reference/javascript/storage-from-upload).

-- Moves an existing file:
+- Move an existing file:

   ```js
   const { data, error } = await storageClient